Solarigin/Word_Cards/README.md

 whether a token exists in `localStorage`.
 It uses Tailwind CSS via CDN and communicates with the FastAPI backend running on `http://localhost:8000`.
-The dashboard navigation now includes a link to `translate.html` which provides a simple translation interface.
+The dashboard navigation includes a link to `translate.html`.
+The translation page now shares the same Tailwind based styling and provides navigation back to the dashboard.

 ## Running tests